sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/CurrentChores.md

 ## Implementation Priority

 ### Phase 1: FOR/NEXT
-- Create implicit local for iterator variable
+- Add FORCHK and FORIT opcodes to OpCodes.asm (0xC0 and 0xC1)
-- Leave TO and STEP values on stack as temporaries
+- Update executor dispatch to handle 0xC0-0xFF as 3-operand opcodes
-- Implement FOR compilation with expression evaluation
+- Implement executeFORCHK and executeFORIT in Executor.asm
-- Implement NEXT with stack-relative access to temporaries
+- Add compilerForIteratorOffset to compiler workspace
-- Use PHA/PLA for jump address, ZP.IDX for iterator tracking
+- Implement FOR parsing and compilation
-- Handle nested loops via ZP.IDX save/restore
+- Implement NEXT parsing with FORIT emission
-- Clean up with DECSP after loop
+- Handle nested loops via PHA/PLA pattern
 - Test with benchmarks

 ### Phase 2: Arrays